 To find an available pantry or program, call 2-1-1 or use our online Food Locator The Food Bank does not distribute food directly to clients from its facilities in San Francisco and Marin.

-In San Francisco and Marin, one in four neighbors faces the threat of hunger.
+In San Francisco and Marin, one in five neighbors faces the threat of hunger.
 This statistic is calculated using a common marker of need — the number of people living at or below 200 percent of the Federal Poverty Level.
 Very often, these families lack the resources to provide enough food to consistently nourish themselves.
 We consider these people to be food insecure.

 For a family of three, 200% of the federal poverty level means having an annual income of no more than $40,320 – a number that does not take into account the high cost of living in the Bay Area.
-At that income level, families are eligible for some public assistance programs, like CalFresh (food stamps), free- or reduced-price school meals, and the Women, Infants and Children (WIC) program.
+At that income level, families are eligible for some public assistance programs, like CalFresh (food stamps), free- or reduced-price school meals, and the Women, Infants, and Children (WIC) program.

 “Hunger” is a physical sensation we all experience – when we haven’t eaten or haven’t eaten enough.
 It feels uncomfortable and it demands to be noticed.
 Most of us have felt hunger once in a while, but when it becomes frequent, hunger can have serious health implications.

 “Food insecurity” is a broader idea that describes the experience of not being able to obtain enough food on a regular basis.
 It might include feeling hungry, but also includes the stress, anxiety and worry of uncertainty.
 People experiencing food insecurity may be able to obtain enough by making sacrifices in other areas – like forgoing paying for needed medication – while others make their food ‘stretch’ by buying cheaper, unhealthier food or by eating smaller meals.
 But even if these actions are enough to avoid hunger, food insecurity takes a toll on physical health and overall well-being.